gmarseglia/sdcc-mini/README.md

 5. The worker actually completes the procedure.
 6. The reply goes back to the client.

-The chosen procedure is a simple procedure which chooses randomly between two options.
+The chosen procedure chooses randomly between two options but simulates a CPU intensive by scaling linearly the time needed to complete with the number of active requests on the worker.

 ## Server